Aaron Gillespie

-Aaron Roderick Gillespie (born July 18, 1983) is an American musician, best known for being the original and current drummer and clean vocalist for the rock band Underoath and the lead singer and rhythm guitarist for the alternative rock band the Almost.
-He has also contributed his drumming skills to the band The Dangerous Summer.
+Aaron Roderick Gillespie (born July 18, 1983) is an American musician, best known for being the drummer and clean vocalist for the rock band Underoath, of which he is the only original member.
+He is also the lead singer and rhythm guitarist for the alternative rock band The Almost.
+He has also worked with the band The Dangerous Summer.
 Gillespie also maintains his own solo project and released his debut full-length album, Anthem Song, in 2011.
 From 2013 to 2016, he was the touring drummer for Paramore.

 Background

 Aaron Roderick Gillespie was born on July 18, 1983, in Clearwater, Florida.
 Ever since he was born, he has been nearly blind in his left eye.
 He grew up in a devout Christian family, attended private schools, and went to church regularly.
 Gillespie's parents divorced when he was 18.

 At age 14, Gillespie worked at the church and vacuumed for $60 a week.
 He enjoyed playing the drums at church, but was told that he did not play well and that he played too loud.
 However, one of the leaders in the church came up to him and said that he believed Gillespie would "travel the whole world playing drums".
-At this time he received a call from Underoath asking him to play drums for them.
+At this time, he received a call from Underoath asking him to play drums for them.

-In 2008 he achieved the HM magazine's Readers Award for "favorite drummer", along with his bandmate Timothy McTague who received "favorite guitarist" of 2008.
-He was one of the preaching pastors at unveiledchurch.com based in the Tampa Bay area of Florida.
+In 2008, he achieved the HM magazine's Readers Award for "favorite drummer", along with his bandmate Timothy McTague who received "favorite guitarist" of 2008.
+He was one of the preaching pastors at Unveiled Church based in the Tampa Bay area of Florida.

 Aaron and his former wife ran a clothing label, Pig Cloth.

 Gillespie left Underoath after a European tour in 2010 but later rejoined the band.

 Gillespie did guest vocals on the song "All About Us" by indie pop band He Is We, which was released on the album "My Forever" on November 23, 2010.

 Gillespie has discussed his issues with hypochondria and generalized anxiety disorder, stating that they played into his departure from Underoath.

+In September of 2025, Gillespie did a nearly 90 minute interview with Soft White Underbelly; among which he said his first wife cheated on him with his best friend and piano player of his Christian side project band.